FilicMia/Web-Programming/README.md

 2. Server side development:

-	1.Using ASP.NET MVC and Visual Studio 2012 (IDE)
+	i.
+Using ASP.NET MVC and Visual Studio 2012 (IDE)

 #### End user ####
 Everyone 5-99 (and more) who wants to relax, have fun or learn/master Briscola.